Black hole remnants due to Planck-length deformed QFT: The behaviour of the potential

-\begin{widetext} \end{widetext} As in the previous case, it can be seen that the integral that enters the Eq.\eqref{potentstsarmoebulimganshem} may be divergent for certain values of $\alpha$ (for a given $n$) but still integrable with respect to $\tau$.
-Again, this integral should be understood by introducing the factor $e^{-\varepsilon q }$.
+that enters the Eq.\ref{potentstsarmoebulimganshem} may be divergent for certain values of $\alpha$ (for a given $n$) but still integrable with respect to $\tau$.
+Again, this integral should be understood by introducing the factor $e^{-\varepsilon q }$ in the integral and taking the limit $\varepsilon\to 0$ afterwords.
 So, one can use the following relation \cite{BogolyubovShirkov} ($\mathcal{P}$ stands for the principal value)